Personal data privacy risks

 P-002661 — Derbyshire Healthcare NHS Foundation Trust

-Mr P complains the Trust shared his personal and medical information with the local council without his consent.
+Mr P complained the Trust inappropriately shared his personal and medical information with the council without his consent, causing him embarrassment and distress.

 NHS in England